 This hybrid gene, referred to as an NTRK fusion, can have many different fusion partners, but each typically results in an overexpressed, constitutively active TRK-fusion protein that drives cancer growth.1 TRK fusions occur in a wide range of common and less common tumor types, and when present may be the primary oncogenic driver.8-14

-TRK fusions have demonstrated the ability to acquire secondary mutations in patients treated with investigational TRK inhibitors.15 Observed mutations included TRKA G595R and G667C isolated from a patient with TRK fusion–driven colorectal cancer, as well as TRKC G623R found in a patient with ETV6-NTRK3 fusion–driven mammary analogue secretory carcinoma.16,17 These substitutions likely alter the shape of the TRK kinase domain and have demonstrated cross resistance to all tyrosine kinase inhibitors with anti-TRK activity.16
+TRK fusions have demonstrated the ability to acquire secondary mutations in patients treated with investigational and marketed TRK inhibitors.15 Observed mutations included TRKA G595R and G667C isolated from a patient with TRK fusion–driven colorectal cancer, as well as TRKC G623R found in a patient with ETV6-NTRK3 fusion–driven mammary analogue secretory carcinoma.16,17 These substitutions likely alter the shape of the TRK kinase domain and have demonstrated cross resistance to all tyrosine kinase inhibitors with anti-TRK activity.16

 For additional information about any of the larotrectinib or LOXO-195 clinical trials, please refer to clinicaltrials.gov.